Interview Questions About Your Greatest Accomplishment

 Furthermore, you may not even consider your greatest achievement to be work-related; you might consider it to be an event in your private life like working with an autistic child or overcoming a personal obstacle.
 Here are some techniques to answer questions about your greatest accomplishments:

 - Connect the dots.
-Use the opportunity to relate what you've accomplished to the position you're applying for when you've been given the floor to brag and show off how your achievement could benefit the company if you were hired.
-Make it easy for the interviewer to see the parallels you're drawing.
+Use the opportunity to relate what you've accomplished to the position you're applying for.
+Make it easy for the interviewer to see the parallels you're drawing and how your past achievement could benefit their company.

 - Convey a recent accomplishment.
-Sure, getting the entire company hooked up to a server rather than dial-up internet service was an accomplishment back then; today, not so relevant.
+Sure, getting the entire company hooked up to a server rather than dial-up internet service was an accomplishment way back then; today, it's not so relevant and makes you appear dated.

 - As always, be honest.
 Don’t be tempted to stretch the truth or lay claim to an achievement that wasn’t yours.
 Dishonesty during the interview process has a way of coming back to haunt job seekers, sometimes long after they’ve landed the job.
 (If nothing else, you’d have to live with the fear that your fib would be discovered!)